Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: Introduction

-In \cite{H3}, we focus on Part (B) and Part (C).
+In \cite{1712.07336}, we focus on Part (B) and Part (C).
 In that paper, we consider the cases where the group $K$ is a torus.
 Then the theory of Hecke algebras and the Koszul resolutions work well.
 For instance, we study integral models of the pairs associated to the finite covering groups of $\rm{PU}(1,1)$ and their principal series representations and discrete series representations.
 We see that whether the induced modules from $I^{\fg,K}_{\fq,M}$ vanish or not really depends on the choice of $\bZ$-forms of pairs over $\bC$.
-For applications of this paper, we also discuss torsions of the algebraic Borel-Weil-Bott induction of split reductive groups over $\bZ$ in loc.\ cit.